sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 #### Make Good Agreements (MGA) and Make Good Measures (MGM)

 "A make good agreement is an arrangement between a tenure holder and water bore owner" [@EHP2013, p.2].
 Make good measures applies if the relevant authority believes that a bore is impaired.
 A make good measure is the measure a petroleum tenure holder will take if a bore has an impaired capacity. [@EHP2013, p.2].
 An impairment will (should) be documents in a bore report, and can be when a bore no longer supplies a reasonable quantity or quality of water for its authorised use or purpose, with the ultimate arbiter being the governing chief executive [@QSG].

-As noted by the EHP, these measures can include works on the bore, such as deepening, where the costs of words is borne by the petroleum tenure holder (PTH).
-Or alternately, the petroleum tenure holder may provide the water bore owner monetary compensation.
+But what should the make-good measure be?
+As noted by Randall [-@Randall2012], MGMs were intended as *in-kind* reparations for any impacts.
+EHP suggested these measures could include works on a bore, such as deepening, where the costs of works are borne by the petroleum tenure holder (PTH) [@EHP2013].
+Or, alternately, the PTH may provide the water bore owner monetary compensation as the MGM.

 #### Make Good Risk in Unit Technical Cost